-Two popular paths are to use a 529 savings plan or a Roth IRA.
+There are two popular paths for college savings: a 529 savings plan or a Roth IRA.
 There are some accounts that I tend to shy away from (UTMA, UGMA, ESA’s, & Cash Value Life Insurance) for college purposes.

 Consider using the Roth IRA to compliment the 529 Plan.
 Also, if you have access to Super-Fund a Roth IRA (thru annual After-Tax 401k Rollovers, depending on 401(k)plan guidelines), I would prioritize that strategy over 529 Plan contributions.
-If you have maxed out the Super Roth strategy and you still have money to save for college, utilize the 529 Plan.
+If you have maxed out the Super Roth strategy and still have money to save for college, utilize the 529 Plan.